SergiiGalai/utils/powershell/readme.md

 2. Open created app https://www.dropbox.com/developers/apps
 3. Scroll down to ‘OAuth 2’ block and hit ‘Generate’ button near ‘Generated access token’ text
 4. After the token is generated you’ll see a string of letters and numbers
-5. Copy dropbox_api.ps1 to your local disk
+5. Copy 'dropbox_api.ps1' to your local disk
-6. create token.txt file near dropbox_api.ps1 and fill it the access token generated on step 4
+6. create token.txt file near 'dropbox_api.ps1' and fill it the access token generated on step 4
-7. edit dropbox_api.ps1 and update $localPathBase variable value with your path you want to use
+7. create folder 'Files' in current directory which will be used as base directory to download/upload files